abpio/abp-commercial-docs/en/modules/gdpr.md

 #### Aggregates

+This module follows the [Entity Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Entities) guide.

-- ##### GdprRequest
+##### GdprRequest

-  - The main aggregate root of the Gdpr requests.
-This aggregates stores general information about the request and a list of `GdprInfo`s collected from other modules.
+The main aggregate root of the GDPR requests.
+This aggregate root stores general information about the request and a list of `GdprInfo`s (personal data) collected from other modules.

+* `GdprRequest` (aggregate root): Represents a GDPR request made by users.
+  * `UserId`: Id of the user who made the request.
+  * `ReadyTime`: Indicates the end time for the data preparation process.  `MinutesForDataPreparation` property of the `AbpGdprOptions` sums with the creation time of the request and this property is calculated.
+  * `Info` (collection): Contains the collected personal data of the user.

 #### Entities

-- ##### GdprInfo
+##### GdprInfo

-  - Stores the collected data from a provider.
+This entity uses to store the collected data from a module/provider.

+* `GdprInfo` (entity): Represents the personal data of a user.
+  * `RequestId`: Id of the GDPR request.
+  * `Data`: Uses to store personal data.
+  * `Provider`: Indicates the module where the personal data is collected.

 #### Repositories